-The weather in Alaska and Northwest Canada is notorious for its treacherousness.
-There are two concerns in particular.
-One is coastal fog, the other is icing.
+The weather in Alaska and Northwest Canada is notoriously treacherous.
+There are two concerns in particular: One is coastal fog, the other is icing.

 Furthermore, Will is an instrument-rated pilot, and we will be filing and flying the trip under instrument flight rules.

 Finally, our plane is equipped with a non-hazard icing protection system (using TKS fluid).
 This is not a system that you can rely upon (legally, or practically), but if we end up in icing it will buy us some time to turn around and get out.

 This is high country.
 Denali is a stupidly tall mountain (around 20,000').
 A lot of the mountains out here are huge.
 One problem this poses is that the weather and the terrain may push us to fly higher than is safe given the "thinness" of the atmosphere at altitude.
 Another problem is the potential for lack of situational awareness while in instrument meteorological conditions (IMC) and finding some terrain by surprise.

 For the first problem, we mitigate it by choosing routes by looking at the highest MEA of the journey for each leg.
 In our case, the highest MEA is 11,300'.
 Will is a fit, relatively young, non-smoker.
 We routinely fly at ten, eleven, sometimes twelve thousand feet without supplemental oxygen.
 We have a pulse oximeter onboard, and check our SpO2 frequently on these flights, and make sure that it's at least 90%.